WyWyGuy/tampermonkey-auto-a11y-tools-script/README.md

 # ModuleCountingTool.user.js

 This script simply labels each module in Canvas with its index (1-indexed) to easily determine which modules to be used in a prototype review.

+# ClickRawHTMLEditor.user.js

+This script simply clicks the edit as HTML button and switches to the raw HTML editor if it isn't already on every Canvas edit page.